-How to connect your wireless Xbox 360 controller to a PC
+- How to connect an Xbox One controller to a PC

 In order for the wireless gaming receiver and the wireless Xbox 360 controller to properly sync with one another, users must download the necessary software via Microsoft’s website, or the bundled installation disc packaged with their receiver.

-For those without the installation CD, you can easily access the software download online by visiting the Microsoft Hardware website, and navigating to the Software Downloads section.
-Once there, click on the Gaming header, select the Xbox 360 Wireless Controller for Windows link, choose which version of Microsoft Windows you’re using, select the operating system language, and click Download.
+For those without the installation CD, you can easily access the software download online by visiting Microsoft’s website and navigating to the Software Downloads section.
+Once there, scroll down to the Gaming drivers section.
+If you’re using a wireless controller, select the Xbox 360 Wireless Controller for Windows link; if wired, select Xbox 360 Controller for Windows instead.
+Choose which version of Microsoft Windows you’re using — the Windows 7 drivers will work for Windows 8 and Windows 10 — select the operating system language, and click Download.

-Step 3: Syncing the wireless controller
+Syncing the controller

-Once the necessary software has been installed, you’ll need to connect your the wireless Xbox 360 controller with the receiver plugged into your computer.
-To do so, first turn on the controller by holding down the Xbox Guide button in the center of the controller and wait for the green backlight to turn on.
-Afterward, press the connect button on top of the wireless receiver until the it begins flashing green, then press the connect button on top of the Xbox 360 controller.
-The pairing process will then begin, and when finished, both lights will remain on signaling the connection.
-If the devices do not properly sync with one another however, you can always reference Xbox’s support website, or double check the required software was installed successfully.
+If not, you’ll need to connect the wireless Xbox 360 controller with the receiver plugged into your computer.
+To do so, first turn on the controller by holding down the Xbox Guide button in the center of the controller, and wait for the green backlight to turn on.
+Afterward, press the connect button on top of the wireless receiver (figure B) until it begins to flash green, then press the corresponding button on your controller (figure C).

-Step 3: Testing the controller
+Testing the controller

 Once the necessary software is installed and the controller plugged in or synced, it’s time to test the connection.
 Open the Start menu on your PC, open the Run utility, and type “joy.cpl” in the entry field before clicking OK.
 Next, select the controller and click Properties.